Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson2.md

 - Let's look more closely at fuzzing and invariant testing in our next lesson.

 - Be farmiliar with foundry and it's commands.
+- Be farmiliar with solidity smart contract structures.